 Since I have lived and worked all over the world I’m obviously biased.
 Have just taken the positive aspects of being international for granted and honestly not given it much thought.

 The option of academically testing how exposure to different cultures increase your abilities to look at problems from new and previously alien perspectives never even entered my mind.

 The world is gradually becoming one huge country and the timing of the findings published in Harvard Business Review are hence propicious.
 In the future more and more people will look at the world as their market and be prepared to move to the other side of the globe to get a job.
 If the professors findings contribute to making more people realise the benefits of becoming global citizens it will be beneficial.

 Have learnt a multitude from various cultures.
 The most educational experience was Saudi Arabia.
 Almost every day something happens that you have never experienced before, positive or negative.
 And frequently it’s simply a question of adapting or failing.
 The same actually applies to when I lived in Japan, but to a lesser degree.

 It was a positive surprise that research published in Harvard Business Review indicate that being a “global citizen” develop your abilities.
 That not only international but also local businesses will increasingly benefit from global minds.

 Do you agree that the world is irrevocably one global market?
+Or will Trumpism put an end to that?
 Will more people live, work and study abroad in the future?
 Is it a logical step in our integrated world that people increasingly become global citizens?
 Are the professors findings that global people develop their abilities in ways that benefit companies correct?
 Will people with a global frame of mind find it easier to get promoted, start a business or create new products?
 Does your company, as the professors recommend, have expatriate programs to develop better managers?
 Or maybe you disagree with the professors’ conclusions that the more exposure you get to different situations, problems, scenarios and cultures the more enhanced and creative your ability to solve problems will be?